KevinGuedes/ClientForm/improvments.md

 #Improvements
-[ ] create dialog when new a client is registered
+[ ] Create dialog when new a client is registered
+[ ] Client entity validation